As UX researchers gain a seat at the decision-making table, the question becomes: How can they consistently drive impact?

 6. Automation and Generative AI

-To reduce manual tasks and save time, UX researchers can leverage automation and advancements in AI.
+To reduce manual tasks and save time, UX researchers can leverage automation and advancements in AI.to streamline user research and user testing workflows.
 Consider how you can apply technology to things like:

 - Text and sentiment analysis